 One notable takeaway from these financial companies is that most employ the same fee structure.

-Another point worth noting: the minimum asset investment in Phoenix is relatively low and flexible in the $0 to $25,000 range, as compared to Scottsdale, with a minimum amount of $100,000.
+Another point worth noting: the minimum asset investment in Phoenix is relatively low.
+It’s flexible in the $0 to $25,000 range.
+However, Scottsdale has a minimum amount of $100,000.

-• Asset-Based: The most common fee that advisors charge where they get a percentage of your assets under management (AUM).
+- Asset-Based: The most common fee advisors charge; they get a percentage of your assets under management (AUM).

-• Fixed Fees: Comprehensive payment scheme that you can pay either monthly or annually.
+- Fixed Fees: Comprehensive payment scheme that you can pay monthly or annually.

-• Commission-Based: Conservative type of fee but you'll always know how much they're making from your investment.
+- Commission-Based: Conservative fee, but you'll always know how much they're making from your investment.

 It's natural to feel some hesitation about fees.
-The important thing is you're getting the best financial advice for the price, which is part of your successful investment strategy.
+The important thing is you're getting the best financial advice for the price.
+This is part of your successful investment strategy.

 How Much Do Financial Advisors Typically Charge?